“We must be willing to let go of the life we had planned, so as to have the life that is waiting for us.”

 3. Domestic/Substance Abuse

-Domestic abuse may be verbal, physical, emotional, and/or sexual abuse.
-Abuse can even be extreme control by withholding certain privileges from your partner.
-Abuse is your partner showing a need to control you, demanding that you fulfill their needs, and failing to take responsibility for their side of the struggles in your relationship.
+Domestic abuse can take many forms, including verbal, physical, emotional, sexual, and even extreme control, such as withholding privileges from your partner.
+It’s when your partner displays a need to control you, makes demands that you fulfill their needs, and fails to take responsibility for their role in the struggles within your relationship.

-Unfortunately, these relationships tend to come with a constant cycle of highs and lows, which can be confusing and keep you in the marriage longer.
-Many women hang on hoping to see the pattern change and often don’t find the strength to leave until later in their marriage.
+Unfortunately, these relationships can be marked by a constant cycle of highs and lows, which can be confusing and keep you in the marriage for longer than you should.
+Many women hold out hope for a change in the pattern, and it’s only later in life that they find the strength to leave.

 If you feel that you are in danger due to domestic abuse, call 911.
-You can also contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) for more resources.
+You can also contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) to obtain more resources and support.
+Remember that you do not have to suffer in silence, and there are people who can help you.

 4. Lack of intimacy/Infidelity